-Offering the complete solution, we can mitigate any risks by integrating our large range of propping and jacking equipment and controlling any lifting with our computer controlled hydraulic jacks and monitoring systems.
+Offering the complete bridge monitoring solution, we mitigate any risks by integrating our large range of propping and jacking equipment, and manage any lifting with our computer controlled hydraulic jacks and monitoring systems.

 By placing displacement sensors underneath the deck, we can provide a strong assessment of the structural integrity of a bridge at different loads.

 Our bridge monitoring systems include displacement sensors.
 These are placed underneath the deck, where we then provide a strong assessment of the bridge’s structural integrity at different loads.